-To apply for College of Nursing scholarships, students must download and complete the fillable PDF CON Scholarship Application 2018-2019 and mail it to:
+To apply for College of Nursing scholarships, students must complete the following online application: CON Scholarship Application 2019-2020.

 Students applying for need-based scholarships are required to complete the Free Application for Federal Student Aid (FAFSA).
 The Federal School Code for UT Knoxville is 003530.
 More information about completing the FAFSA can be obtained through OneStop.